hoisie/mustache/Readme.md

-gostache is an implementation of the mustache template language for Go.
+gostache is an implementation of the mustache template language

+for more information check out the [mustache] ( http://github.com/defunkt/mustache )